IUS-CS/c346-34515-fa22-project-funnygroupname/doc/architecture.md

 The data is sent to the MongoDB once it is formatted and once the proper credentials are provided to it.
 The credentials are provided by a .env file which is utilized by the dotenv package.
 This places data into a database.
+This is essentially a multi-tier client-server architecture, as explained in the book.